TeamJeeves/Jeeves-Bot-Documentation/docs/guides/Setting-Up-Guild-Rank-Sync.md

 # Jeeves Discord Bot: Setting up the Guild Role Integration

-Jeeves is able to monitor your guilds roster and automaticaly promote/demote users in your discord server to roles based on their in-game rank.
+Jeeves is able to monitor your guilds roster and automatically promote/demote users in your discord server to roles based on their in-game rank.

 ## Setting up the Guild Role Integration